Connect with us

 In anthropologist Lucy Suchman’s classic book on human-machine interaction, which was updated with chapters on robotics, she discusses a “cultural imaginary” of what robots are supposed to look like.
 A cultural imaginary is what is shared through representations in texts, images and films, and which collectively shapes people’s attitudes and perceptions.
 For robots, the cultural imaginary is derived from science fiction.

 This cultural imaginary can be contrasted with the more practical concerns of how computer science and engineering teams view robot bodies, what Neda Atanasoski and Kalindi Vora call the “engineered imaginary.”
-This is a hotly contested area in feminist science studies, with, for example, Jennifer Rhee’s “The Robotic Imaginary” and Atanasoski and Vora’s “Surrogate Humanity” critical of the gendered and racial assumptions that people to design service robots – designed to carry out mundane tasks – as female.
+This is a hotly contested area in feminist science studies, with, for example, Jennifer Rhee’s “The Robotic Imaginary” and Atanasoski and Vora’s “Surrogate Humanity” critical of the gendered and racial assumptions that lead people to design service robots – designed to carry out mundane tasks – as female.

 The cultural imaginary that enshrines robots as white, and in fact usually female, stretches back to European antiquity, along with an explosion of novels and films at the height of industrial modernity.
 From the first mention of the word “android” in Auguste Villiers de l’Isle-Adam’s 1886 novel “The Future Eve,” the introduction of the word “robot” in Karel Čapek’s 1920 play “Rossum’s Universal Robots,” and the sexualized robot Maria in the 1925 novel “Metropolis” by Thea von Harbou – the basis of her husband Fritz Lang’s famous 1927 film of the same name – fictional robots were quick to be feminized and made servile.

 Perhaps the prototype for this cultural imaginary lies in ancient Rome.
-A poem in Ovid’s “Metamorphoses” (8 C.E.) a statue of Galatea “of snow-white ivory” that its creator Pygmalion falls in love with.
-Pygmalion prays to Aphrodite that Galatea to , and his wish is granted.
-There are numerous literary, poetic and film adaptations of the story, one of the first special effects in cinema in Méliès’ 1898 film.
+A poem in Ovid’s “Metamorphoses” (8 C.E.) describes a statue of Galatea “of snow-white ivory” that its creator Pygmalion falls in love with.
+Pygmalion prays to Aphrodite that Galatea come to life, and his wish is granted.
+There are numerous literary, poetic and film adaptations of the story, including one of the first special effects in cinema in Méliès’ 1898 film.
 Paintings that depict this moment, for example by Raoux (1717), Regnault (1786), and Burne-Jones (1868-70 and 1878), accentuate the whiteness of Galatea’s flesh.

 A painting of a man embracing a nude female figure whose bottom half is a marble statue and upper half is a woman